Welcome to Reception

 Every child deserves the best possible start in their education and through parental and teacher support they can fulfill their potential.
 The Reception year will lay the foundations to enable your child to become an independent and self-motivated learner throughout their whole school career.

-The teacher in Reception team are Miss Cable (class R1), Mrs Murtagh, Miss Rees (Class R2), Mrs Jenkinson, Ms Howard (Class R3) and Miss Prentice (class R4).
-The teaching assistants are Miss Neat (class R2), Mrs Berry (class R3), Mrs Lyons (class R4) and Mrs Shaw (Class R1).
+The teacher in Reception team are Miss Cable, Miss Huffy, Miss Howard and Mrs McGrail.
+The teaching assistants are Mrs Springhall, Mrs Berry, Mrs Lyons and Mrs Shaw.
 The phase leader is Mrs Lambourne.

 In the Foundation Stage there are seven areas of learning:

 - Physical Development

 - Expressive Arts and Design

 These areas of learning are taught through different topics during the school year.

 There are lots of great child friendly websites that can help you too, for example;

 Useful websites –